The Great Debate: Should you use Docker or not?

 Is it best to use Docker to develop complex websites?

-That question led to a very fruitful discussion with Steven and I thank him for the excellent push back that led me to crystallize four reasons for using Docker in a developer environment:
+That question led to a very fruitful discussion that led me to crystallize four reasons for using Docker in a developer environment:

 1. Performance Overhead

 It’s difficult to run more Docker containers on my laptop than VMs.
-Steven and I agreed that a local setup needs to behave like one entity-per-tier, similar to production, instead of having all laptop software installed under one IP.
+We agreed that a local setup needs to behave like one entity-per-tier, similar to production, instead of having all laptop software installed under one IP.
 So the question was whether to use 6 VMs or 6 containers.
 The downside to using 6 VMs was that my laptop would tank.
-Steven rightly stated that VirtualBox, which I use, is not the best VM manager, so I needed VMWare or Parallels.
+VirtualBox, which I use, is not the best VM manager, so I needed VMWare or Parallels.
 I admitted that I need to do more research.
 It may not be deal breaker argument in this case but it was nuetral between Docker and VMs.

 2. Fast Boot

 Docker provides ability to create/delete a clean environment quickly.
 In our experience, using Docker makes a big difference when developing Chef recipes in which a clean environment must be started for every failure.
 However, in regular Ror development, a clean slate is not mandatory hence Fast boot is convenient but not a must-have for this scenario.
-I did make a strong case though that DevOps and cookbooks can be debugged a lot more efficiently with Docker and Steven agreed.
+I did make a strong case though that DevOps and cookbooks can be debugged a lot more efficiently with Docker.

 3. Small Container Sizes and ability to diff containers